Grimstad Municipality: History

-Grimstad lies within the boundaries of the ancient parish of Fjære.
+Grimstad lies within the boundaries of the ancient parish of Fjære Church.
 It is reportedly first mentioned as a harbor in the 16th century.
 Eight years after he was deposed, Christian II of Denmark–Norway (1513–1523) attempted to recover his kingdoms.
 A tempest scattered his fleet off the Norwegian coast, and on 24 October 1531, they took refuge at Grimstad.
 On 1 July 1532, he surrendered to his rival, King Frederick I of Denmark, in exchange for a promise of safe conduct.
 King Frederick failed to honor his promise and imprisoned Christian until he died.

 An inn is recorded at Grimstad as early as 1607.
-In 1622, Grimstad became a recognized harbor under the town of Arendal.
+In 1622, Grimstad became a ladested (privileged seaport) under the neighboring town of Arendal.
 By 1747, Grimstad was identified as a sailing community and a recognized haunt of smugglers.
 During the Napoleonic Wars, the British Royal Navy blockaded Grimstad; on 16 March 1811, the British frigate Venus entered Grimstad's harbour to capture four Dano-Norwegian merchantmen sheltering there.
 Royal Marines from Venus captured the sloop Frau Maria but were eventually forced to abandoned her and row back to Venus.

 John Frederik Classen, who owned the Frolands Værk (an ironworks), obtained concessions to export and import through Grimstad and bypass Arendal with its customs dues.
-Grimstad was awarded market town status in 1816.
-The Nørholm farm in Grimstad was the home of Knut Hamsun in the early 20th century.
+Grimstad was awarded kjøpstad status in 1816.
+The Nørholm farm was the home of Knut Hamsun in the early 20th century.